mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 disabled and any other network interface pre-configured instead, e.g. from a separate ``boot.py`` file or by adding a couple lines for it to ``main.py``.

-Intended use is for temporary home air quality control during forest-fire seasons or periods of weather conducive to smog accumulation, and to check which measures are effective at minimizing exposure to such pollution in specific areas (e.g. how much air circulation to cut off, when to best close windows, effects of other factors like air filters, air washers, indoor humidity, etc), using rp2040+sen5x as a fancy meter device, without needing any other setup (servers, dbs, cloud infra, internet or anything else external - it's all
+Intended use is for temporary air quality control/monitoring during forest-fire seasons or periods of weather conducive to smog accumulation, and to check which measures are effective at minimizing exposure to such pollution in specific areas (e.g. when to close windows, how much air circulation to cut off, effects of other factors like air filters, air washers, indoor humidity, etc), using rp2040+sen5x as a fancy meter device, without needing any other setup (servers, dbs, cloud infra, internet or anything else external - it's all